 Ben Teasdale

-Associate Story Fellow working with UAL and being mentored by Professor Shreepali Patel at the same institution.
+Story Fellow working with UAL and being mentored by Professor Shreepali Patel at the same institution.

 Ben Teasdale’s background combines creative practice with interdisciplinary research.
 He has worked as a script editor for BBC Drama, as a professional screenwriter, and completed a PhD in Creative Writing at Bath Spa.
 After retraining with an MSc in Experimental Psychology, he undertook parallel research roles exploring the cognitive underpinnings of storytelling/reception.